signalogic/SigSRF_SDK/mediaTest_readme.md

 Hyperthreading for application threads makes sense, as they typically handle I/O, data management, and user-interface rather than the calculation/compute intensive packet and signal processing inside packet/media threads.

-When mediaMin detects that it's running in "thread mode", it assigns a master thread to maintain thread-related information, including thread index and number of threads (look for "isMasterThread" in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a>).
-The master thread handles thread synchronization; for example, making sure all threads wait until all are fully initialized, and the thread index is used to manage per-thread information for I/O, sessions, profiling, etc.
+When mediaMin detects that it's running in thread mode, it assigns a master thread to maintain thread-related information, including thread index and number of threads (look for "isMasterThread" in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a>).
+The master thread handles thread synchronization; for example, making sure all threads wait until others are fully initialized, and the thread index is used to manage per-thread information for I/O, sessions, profiling, etc.

 <sup>1</sup> -Ex = execution mode, -tN = number of threads.
 Look in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp source code</a> for "thread_index" and "num_app_threads"

 <a name="ASR"><a/>
 ## ASR (Automatic Speech Recognition)

 mediaMin supports ASR processing simultaneously with packet handling, media codec, stream group, signal processing, and other options.
 ASR is performed on stream group output, which can be a single audio stream input or multiple audio streams after merging.
-Below are some command line examples showing pcap input along with ASR output:
+Below are some command line examples showing pcap input with ASR enabled:

     ./mediaMin -cx86 -i../pcaps/asr_test1.pcap -L -d0x10000c19 -r20